The Founders Faculty

 Mrs. Lopez grew up in Russia and came to New Hampshire as a nanny to improve her English speaking skills.
 She met her husband at church.
 He grew up in Columbia.
 So Ana also speaks fluent Spanish since she lived with his family for five years.
 They have three little children, one a baby who was born this year.
 Mrs. Lopez speaks Russian to her children, and they understand it, but usually respond to her in English.

 In order to fit both her teaching and her family into every day, Mrs. Lopez rises at 4:30 every morning.
 She makes lunch for her children before leaving for Founders.
 She is usually at school between 5:30-6:00 a.m. every morning to correct papers and prepare for her classes.
-Then she leaves school quickly in the afternoon to spend the afternoon and evening with her children.
+Then she leaves school quickly in the afternoon to spend time with her family.

 Mrs. Lopez says she loves the Founders mission of a classical education and she also like the opportunity to create her own curriculum.